yschoe/yschoe.github.io/_posts/2022-10-09--BeyondDL--Molnar--Choe--Beyond-Benchmark-Islands.markdown

 How does this happen?
 And why are researchers not escaping this pattern?

 [Choe] I had this same issue with benchmarks, which I mentioned many times in my recent talks. :-) Another way of looking at this problem is that benchmarks limit the capability of the models.
 Given a benchmark, by definition, any model cannot exceed 100% accuracy.
 We need models and algorithms that can exceed this limit.
 At the core of this problem is that the models are given the problem to solve in the form of a benchmark data set.
 That is, the models are only problem solvers.
-However, to exceed 100% accuracry, the models need to define their own problem, their own tasks.
+However, to exceed 100% accuracy, the models need to define their own problems, their own tasks.